Christmas List 2013: Books on Scripture/Theology

 I do a two part interview with Brian Hales on these books, and there are actually three books in this series.
 Why do I post these ones here?
 Because, as far as scripture study goes, the ideas set forth by Hales will give you much to think about concerning D&C 132.
 One my not always agree with his conclusions, but one can not outright dismiss all of his claims.
 Here is the interview.

 Although this is a history book, I thought that I would list it here anyway.
 Why?
 Because it is already a classic.
 Richard Bushman and I sat down recently at this house for this interview to revisit the publication of this book and what it has meant to the further study of the life of Joseph Smith.
 You can hear it here.

 And with that…MERRY CHRISTMAS!

 This entry was posted on December 9, 2013 at 12:24 pm and is filed under Misc., On studying, Scripture topics.
 Tagged: books, Christmas, scripture, theology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 7 Responses to “Christmas List 2013: Books on Scripture/Theology”